StasGavrilov/Starwars-react/BUGS.md

 TODO:
 * After goes back from Character page it always goes back to page 1 after refresh also
-* Fix the scrolling
 * Pagination is moving with number of the characters
-* Need to move all styles to CSS files
 * URL not working, not going to the requested page

 DONE: